Late-time H/He-poor circumstellar interaction in the type-Ic supernova SN 2021ocs: an exposed oxygen-magnesium layer and extreme stripping of the progenitor: Abstract

 \section{Abstract}

-Supernova (SN) 2021ocs was discovered in the galaxy NGC~7828 within the interacting system Arp~144, and subsequently classified as a normal type-Ic SN around peak brightness.
-VLT/FORS2 observations in the nebular phase at 150 d reveal that the spectrum is dominated by oxygen and magnesium emission lines of different transitions and ionization states: O I, [O I], [O II], [O III], Mg~I, and Mg~II.
+Supernova (SN) 2021ocs was discovered in the galaxy {NGC~7828 ($z = 0.01911$)} within the interacting system Arp~144, and subsequently classified as a normal type-Ic SN around peak brightness.
+VLT/FORS2 observations in the nebular phase at {148 d} reveal that the spectrum is dominated by oxygen and magnesium emission lines of different transitions and ionization states: O I, [O I], [O II], [O III], Mg~I, and Mg~II.
 Such a spectrum has no counterpart in the literature, though it bears a few features similar to those of some interacting type Ibn and Icn SNe.
-Additionally, SN 2021ocs showed a blue color, $(g-r) \lesssim -0.5$~mag, after the peak, atypical for a type-Ic SN.
+Additionally, SN 2021ocs showed a blue color, $(g-r) \lesssim -0.5$~mag, after the peak {and up to late phases}, atypical for a type-Ic SN.
 Together with the nebular spectrum, this suggests that SN 2021ocs underwent late-time interaction with an H/He-poor circumstellar medium (CSM), resulting from the pre-SN progenitor mass loss during its final $\sim$1000 days.
 The strong O and Mg lines and the absence of strong C and He lines suggest that the progenitor star's O-Mg layer is exposed, which places SN~2021ocs as the most extreme case of massive progenitor star's envelope stripping in interacting SNe, followed by type-Icn (stripped C-O layer) and Ibn (stripped He-rich layer) SNe.
-This is the first time such case is reported in the literature.
-SN 2021ocs emphasizes the importance of late-time spectroscopy of even seemingly normal SNe, which reveals the inner ejecta and progenitor star's mass loss history.
+This is the first time such {a} case is reported in the literature. {SN 2021ocs emphasizes the importance of late-time spectroscopy of SNe, even for those classified as normal events, to reveal the inner ejecta and progenitor star's CSM and mass loss}.

 \keywords{Supernovae (1668) --- Core-collapse supernovae (304) --- Ejecta(453) --- Circumstellar matter(241) --- Massive stars(732) --- Late stellar evolution(911) --- Wolf-Rayet stars(1806)}